Skip to main content

 1. create an approval-gated plan with requestChannel: "github-comment"

-2. attach GitHub repo + issue/PR context
+2. include repo + issue or PR context

-3. provide an allowlist of approvers
+3. provide an approver allowlist

-4. if a GitHub connection exists, Keycli posts a summary comment into that thread
+4. Keycli posts the summary comment

-5. a user comments /keycli approve <plan-id>
+5. an allowed human comments /keycli approve <plan-id>

 What GitHub approval is not yet

-• a full GitHub App install flow
+• full GitHub App workflow automation

-Suggested first learning loop
+Best first learning loop

 1. low-risk preview change